2021 Nissan Qashqai now available to lease

 Nissan Qashqai looks

 Nissan has confirmed that the new Qashqai features aerodynamics designed to keep air flowing under the car to reduce drag.
 This will boost efficiency.
 Sources say the new Qashqai will feature an advanced headlight system that can adjust their brightness according to road conditions.
-We’ll have to wait a little longer for more teasers on the design front though.

-Nissan Qashqai interior and infotainment
+Nissan Qashqai interior and tech

 Nissan Qashqai driving and engines